Tippy Toboggon - Vintage Brewing Company

 No picture uploaded.

-64 oz growler split into a Sierra Nevada tulip.
+64 oz growler poured into a pilsner glass.

 As far as style ticks go this one proved to be one of the hardest to come by.
 Thankfully BeerFMAndy knows the guys over at Vintage and was able to score a growler from their private stash.
 Andy you are the MAN!
 Poured from a growler into a couple tulips.